 If you work in tech, some of your compensation will undoubtedly come in the form of equity.
 Startups give stock options; larger tech companies like Linkedin usually give RSUs (restricted stock units).
 There are a variety of reasons why this difference exists, like properly aligning employer/employee incentives and tax implications.
 You can read about them in this Quora thread.
-This post specifically is for those dreading the looming tax day (April 18 in 2017), to help guide the proper reporting of RSUs on tax returns.
+This post specifically is for those dreading the looming tax day to help guide the proper reporting of RSUs on tax returns.
 Basic tax knowledge assumed.

 The standard scenario is an RSU grant that vests over 4 years.
 You don’t have to worry about the original grant price of the RSUs for the purposes of your tax return, as you do not pay taxes at the time of the grant1.

 ExampleA new employee receives a grant of $100,000 worth of RSUs vested over 4 years.
 The stock price at the time of the grant is $100, so the employee receives 1000 RSUs over 4 years, or 250 RSUs per year.

 At each vesting instance, the RSUs you receive are treated as ordinary income, and the company will automatically sell a certain % of them to cover taxes.
 The stock units automatically sold for taxes is not exact and you will have to make up the difference when you file your return.
 The stock units that you do receive are now treated the exact same as regular stock: